AI-Scientist

 python iclr_analysis.py --num_reviews 500 --batch_size 100 --num_fs_examples 1 --num_reflections 5 --temperature 0.1 --num_reviews_ensemble 5

-If there is an area of study you would like The AI Scientist to explore, it should be very easy to create your own templates.
-In general, follow the structure of the existing templates, which consists of:
+If there is an area of study you would like The AI Scientist to explore, it is straightforward to create your own templates.
+In general, follow the structure of the existing templates, which consist of:

 -